gobbyo/kinetic-display/docs/intro.md

 | Black Easy Nylon Overture, 1 KG | 1 |
 | Black TPU Colorful (flexible), 1 KG | 1 |

 *Note that you can choose any color of LED that you would like for your display.
-Note however that certain colors like blue and warm white may vary in the same batch so you may need to order a few batches of 100 in order to get enough LEDs of the same color.
-Use your phones digital camera to see if there are any variations in color.
-Below is a photo showing the color variation of blue 5mm LEDs within the same batch.
+White LEDs are the safest to order as they have no color variation within the same batch.
+Colored LEDs like blue or warm white may vary in the same batch.
+Therefore, you may need to order more than the quantity listed in the BOM to get enough LEDs of the same color.
+Be sure to test your LEDs by using your phones digital camera to see if there are any variations in color when the LEDs are lit.
+Below is a photo showing the color variation of blue 5mm LEDs within the same batch using a breadboards power rail with 2.63v.
 ![blueLEDs](./img/digit-pcb/ledcolors.webp)